Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: The Dataset

 To produce our dataset, we proceed as follows.
 Let $n\in\mathds{N}$ be a natural number and $\omega(n)$ the cardinality of the set of its prime factors.
-Let us consider the following representation $\tau(n)$ of $n$ \cite{conti2023}: \begin{itemize} \item if $n=1$, then $\tau(n)=1$; \item if $n>1$, let $n=\prod_{k=1}^{\omega(n)} p_k^{a_k}$ be its factorization in $\omega(n)$ distinct primes, $a_k\in\mathds{N}$, labeled in such a way that if $k<k'\Rightarrow p_k<p_{k'}$; then $\tau(n)=\{p_k\colon \tau(a_k)\}_{k=1}^{\omega(n)}$. \end{itemize} Such a representation of a natural number has been also analyzed by \textcite{devlin2014} --- who called it \textit{prime tower factorization} --- and it is naturally associated to a tree \cite{Childress2021,Iudelevich2022}, in which a root, associated to $n$, is linked to $\omega(n)$ ``parents'', each corresponding to one of its prime factors of $n$.
-Given the parent $p_k$, we iterate the construction associating to it $\omega(a_k)$ parents, each for each prime factor of its exponent's prime decomposition.
-The construction interrupts when a prime exponent equal to one appears.
+Let us consider the following representation $\tau(n)$ of $n$ \cite{conti2023}: \begin{itemize} \item if $n=1$, then $\tau(n)=1$; \item if $n>1$, let $n=\prod_{k=1}^{\omega(n)} p_k^{a_k}$ be its factorization in $\omega(n)$ distinct primes, $a_k\in\mathds{N}$, labeled in such a way that if $k<k'\Rightarrow p_k<p_{k'}$; then $\tau(n)=\{p_k\colon \tau(a_k)\}_{k=1}^{\omega(n)}$. \end{itemize} Such a representation of a natural number has been also considered, from a different point of view, by \textcite{devlin2014} --- who called it \textit{prime tower factorization} --- and it is naturally associated to a tree \cite{Childress2021,Iudelevich2022}, in which a root, associated to $n$, is linked to $\omega(n)$ ``children'', each corresponding to one of its prime factors of $n$.
+Given the child $p_k$, we iterate the construction associating to it $\omega(a_k)$ children, one for each prime factor of its exponent's prime decomposition.
+The construction terminates when an exponent equal to one is reached.
 For example, for $n=55340232221128654848$, we would naturally construct the representation

 The natural numbers up to $16$ can be represented as